 Basic Indicator Approach

-This is the most basic approach for which no qualifying criterion has been fixed.
+This is the most basic approach with no qualifying criterion.
 Under this approach, banks have to maintain capital for Operational Risk equal to the average over the previous three years of a fixed percentage (denoted as alpha) of positive annual gross income.
 Figure for any year in which annual gross income is negative or zero, should be excluded from both the numerator and denominator when calculating the average.
 Basel has set `fixed percentage alpha’ at 15%.

 NRB has prescribed this approach for measurement of operational risk.
-NRB shall review the capital requirement produced by this approach for general credibility, especially in relation to a bank’s peers and in the event that credibility is lacking, appropriate supervisory action under Review Process shall be considered.
+NRB shall review the capital requirement produced by this approach for general credibility, especially in relation to a bank’s peers.
+The central bank may initiate appropriate supervisory action in the event that credibility is lacking.

 Figures for the year, in which annual gross income is negative or zero, should be excluded from both the numerator and denominator while calculating the average.
 In case where the gross income for all of the last three years is negative, 5% of total credit and investments net of specific provisions shall be considered as the capital charge for operational risk.
 For this purpose investments shall comprise of money at call, placements, investment in government securities and other investments irrespective of currency.